end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 apt-get install -y linux-image-extra-$(uname -r)
 ```

-## How to restart Environment Production without reseting data
+## How to restart the production environment without reseting data

 ```
 /home/admincu/cloudunit/cu-compose/restart.sh
 ```

-## How to reset Environment Production
+## How to reset the production environment

 ```
 /home/admincu/cloudunit/cu-compose/re-init.sh
 ```

-## How to change Mysql Password
+## How to change the MySQL password

-You have to change MYSQL root password (`changeit` by default)
+You have to change the MySQL root password (`changeit` by default)
-To do it, you have to change the
+To do so, you have to change the value in the following files
 * /home/admincu/.cloudunit/configuration.properties
 * /etc/profile

-## How to change SSL Certificates
+## How to change the SSL Certificates

 In order to customize your Cloudunit installation with your own domain name and SSL certificates,
 please follow these instructions.

 ### NGINX config files

-NGINX is the entrypoint of the Cloudunit PAAS frontend and is provided as docker conatainer.
+NGINX is the entrypoint of the Cloudunit PaaS frontend and is provided as a Docker container.

 SSL certificates directory location: